custom-cards/dual-gauge-card/README.md

 You may use the config value _cardwidth_ to set the overall width of the card as an absolute value in pixels.
-All elements of the gauge are sized relative to this so that the gauge scales to this, _but_ the card is not responsible for now, i.e. it doesn't resize automatically.
+All elements of the gauge are sized relative to this so that the gauge scales to this, _but_ the card is not responsive for now, i.e. it doesn't resize automatically.

 ### color config